 Burke: Well then, do you remember the movie theater buildings?

 Sorkina: The buildings?
 Of course I remember the buildings.
 I don’t think that those movie theaters were really comfortable, like today.
 They were those really typical ones, all of them just like to others.
 But then I didn’t think about that.
 I remember that then there was a tradition, when I went to the movie theater I always ate ice cream.
 Yes, in America it’s popcorn, right?
 For example, now they also sell popcorn in the movie theater.
 But I remember, that then they sold ice cream.
 It was, as we say, part of the show.
 That is, a part of the whole experience.
 And it’s possible that for me, when I was young, it was actually even in general the main part.
 Because I don’t know what was more interesting, the ice cream or the movies.
 But in any case, of course, when you go and see the big screen, for you it’s like a miracle, magic.
-And in general you forget them both.
+And in general you forget about everything.
 I remember, that yes there is still another memory.
 I remembered, that we went to the movies once with school, once a month.
 It was a that subscription, children’s film.
 I really loved that.
 But what precisely we watched, I remember that they were some sort of fairy tales.
-Maybe it was a film about Vasily the Wise.
+Maybe it was a film about Vasilisa the Wise.
 Yes?
 Well anyway, I don’t remember.
 That is, then there was just the impression, that it was the movies.
 But for some reason no one film has stuck in my memory…from that time.

 Burke: In your youth, when you went to the movies with your friends and didn’t watch cartoons?
 What types of movies do you like?